ilyalitosh/android-code-style-Java-/README.md

 <a name="local_variables"><h2>Local variables</h2></a>

-&#9;The scope of local variables must be kept to a minimum.
+The scope of local variables must be kept to a minimum.
 Each variable must be declared in the deepest block that surrounds all possible places of use of the variable.
 <br>&#9;Local variables must be declared in the place, where it is first necessary to use it.
 <br>&#9;For example:
 ![1](resources/local_variables_screen.png)<br>

 <a name="imports"><h2>Imports</h2></a>

-&#9;The ordering of import statements is:
+The ordering of import statements is:
 <br>    1.
 Android imports.
 <br>    2.
 Imports from third parties (com, junit, net, org).
 <br>    3. java and javax packages.